 These websites are a great place to start once you’ve identified the items you’d like to sell:

-Some people have managed to discover new hobbies during lockdown, or remember old projects.
 If you’re into arts and crafts, you could turn that hobby into an additional income.
 You can make your own jewellery, homemade cards, print t-shirts, upcycle things around the house, or even make beautiful terrariums to sell on sites like Etsy.

 Not all crafts sell well or will make a profit, so before you get started it’s a good idea to check out what’s already on there, how much it sells for, and compare it to what you’d expect for the time, effort, and spend associated with it.
 You can also see how much competition there is, and decide how you will make your own crafts stand out.